-Commissioning assistant Explanations and references sequence Explanations and references "C.12" 0 - No function EM-EA1 (DIO) function 4 - External set flow temperature 0-10 V , , 5 - External default output Note 8 - 230 V fault message input and fault message output (without system block- If "C.11" is set to 3, then ing) no setting is required at 9 - External LPG valve "C.12".
-10 - External extractor (e.g. cooker hood) 11 - Operating mode changeover14 - 24 V fault message input and system blocking (e.g. condensate removal pump).
+Commissioning assistent Evalenctions and references Commissioning assistant Explanations and references sequence "C.12" 0 - No function EM-EA1 (DIO) function 4 - External set flow temperature 0-10 V 5 - External default output Note 8 - 230 V fault message input and fault message output (without system block- If "C.11" is set to 3, then ing) no setting is required at 9 - External LPG valve "C.12".
+10 - External extractor (e.g. cooker hood) 11 - Operating mode changeover 14 - 24 V fault message input and system blocking (e.g. condensate removal pump).
 17 - 230 V fault message input and system blocking.
-18 - External demand (digital) 19 - External blocking "C.13" 0 - No function Plug 96 function 2 - External demand DHW circulation pump 4 - External demand 5 - External blocking If only one HC was configured with external hook-up, the setting for plug 96 is automatically applied for this.
+18 - External demand (digital) 19 - External blocking

+"C.13" 0 - No function Plug 96 function 2 - External demand DHW circulation pump 4 - External demand 5 - External blocking If only one HC was configured with external hook-up, the setting for plug 96 is automatically applied for this.
 No selection or other function is then possible.
-"C.14" Off - not installed Remote control ON - Vitotrol 200-E with subscriber number 1 installed (all installed heating circuits can be controlled via the Vitotrol 200-E) After the final setting (C.14) has been completed, "End" is shown on the display.
-Confirm with "OK" .
+"C.14" Off - not installed Remote control ON - Vitotrol 200-E with subscriber number 1 installed (all installed heating circuits can be controlled via the Vitotrol 200-E) After the final setting (C.14) has been completed, "End" appears on the dis- play.
+Confirm with "OK".
 When commissioning starts, the flue gas temperature sensor test begins and "Fst" is shown on the display.
-Maintenance Interval in burner hours run until next maintenance Can be adjusted via the software tool (notification also via software tool) Interval until the next maintenance Can be adjusted via the software tool (notification also via software tool) The system carries out a res tart.
+Maintenance Interval in burner hours run until next maintenance Can be adjusted via the software tool (notification also via software tool) Interval until the next main- Can be adjusted via the software tool (notification also via software tool) tenance Can be despeted that are continued tool (notined and the continued tool) The system carries out a rest tart.